avodonosov/hashver-maven-plugin/README.md

 # Design considerations
-When only dependencies have changed, but the module own sources are not changed, strictly speaking, the module only needs to be re-tested, complication could be skipped (unless a dependency instruments code or affects compilation otherwise).
+When only dependencies have changed, but the module own sources are not changed, strictly speaking, the module only needs to be re-tested, compilation could be skipped (unless a dependency instruments code or affects compilation otherwise).
-But we don't want to hunt this minor speedup and risk correctness, especially that Java compiler is very fast, most of the build time is usually spent on tests.
+But we don't want to risk correctness by hunting this minor speedup, especially that Java compiler is very fast and most of the build time is usually spent on tests.
 So we just fully rebuild the module.

 # Discussion